mhartono/flutter_neat_and_clean_calendar/README.md

 The event list below the calendar view is generated bei the package.
 Here the extra data of the **NetCleanCalendarEvent** objects again come into play.

-The package is highly customizable.
+This package is highly customizable.

 ![Screenshot](https://github.com/rwbr/flutter_neat_and_clean_calendar/blob/main/img/screen1.png)
 ![Screenshot](https://github.com/rwbr/flutter_neat_and_clean_calendar/blob/main/img/screen2.png)